 A Kubernetes pod follows a defined life cycle.
 These are the different phases:

 To check the status of the pod, run ‘kubectl get pod’ command and check the STATUS column.
-As you can see, in this case all the pods are in running state.
+As you can see, in this case, all the pods are in a running state.
 Also, the READY column states the pod is ready to accept user traffic

-Kubernetes gives you the following types of health checks:
+Kubernetes gives you the following types of health checks or probes:

 To understand this further, let's take an example of a real-world scenario.
 You have an application that needs some time to warm up or download the application content from some external source like GitHub.
 Your application shouldn't receive traffic until it's fully ready.
 By default, Kubernetes will start sending traffic as soon as the process inside the container starts.
 Using the readiness probe, Kubernetes will wait until the app has fully started before it allows the service to send traffic to the new copy.